psugrg/cmproj-snippet/README.md

   - Code Formatting using Clang Format
   - Static analysis: CppCheck
   - Documentation: Doxygen
+  - Testing using Google Test framework
+  - memory leaks detection
 ### In Progress
   - installation.

   Installation kind of work.
 The problem is that it also install tests together with the googletest framework.
 ### TODO
-  - Testing using Google Test framework (fix problems)
-  - memory leaks detection (verify if it still works)
   - Documentation should not search in all folders of the project (it tries to parese build folder and release folder)
   - code coverage
   - packages